edgeimpulse/expert-projects/image-projects/fomo-ad-in-aws.md

 ## Context

-Imagine we are an industrial company that produces cookies.
-Our goal is to sort cookies to identify those with and without anomalies.
+Imagine we are a commercial baking company that produces cookies.
+Our goal is to sort cookies to identify those with and without defects (anomalies), so that any broken cookies do not get packaged and sent to retailers.

-We are developing a cloud-based proof of concept to attract investment before deploying it on edge devices.
+We are developing a cloud-based proof-of-concept to understand the feasibility of this technique, before deploying it on edge devices.

+Although this is only a hypothetical example and demonstration, this quality inspection process and computer vision workflow could absolutely be leveraged by large-scale food service providers, commercial kitches that make packaged retail food items, or any many other mass-produced retail products even beyond the food industry.

 ## Step 1: Create the Datasets